In this course, we demonstrate how to create an offense for monitoring an internal IBM Security QRadar Log Source.

 This course teaches you how to configure a QRadar Retention Bucket within QRadar Administration.

 First, you learn about QRadar data retention and how to retain event and flow data in IBM QRadar.
 Then, you run an interactive simulation to configure QRadar Retention Buckets.

-License keys entitle you to specific IBM QRadar products, and control the event and flow capacity for your QRadar deployment.
+License keys entitle you to specific IBM Security QRadar products and control the event and flow capacity for your QRadar deployment.
 You can add licenses to your deployment to activate other QRadar products, such as QRadar Vulnerability and Risk Manager.
 After you apply the license keys to QRadar, redistribute the EPS and FPM rates to ensure that each of the managed hosts is allocated enough capacity to handle the average volume of network traffic.

 In this video, you learn about the features of managing licenses in QRadar SIEM.